Asparagus: Culinary

 Green asparagus is eaten worldwide, and the availability of imports throughout the year has made it less of a delicacy than it once was.
 In Europe, according to one source, the "asparagus season is a highlight of the foodie calendar"; in the UK this traditionally begins on 23 April and ends on Midsummer Day.
-As in continental Europe, due to the short growing season and demand for local produce, asparagus commands a premium price.
+In Europe the short growing season and high demand leads to a relatively high price for local produce, although asparagus is also imported.